Olivine: Applications

 Olivine is used as a substitute for dolomite in steel works.

 The aluminium foundry industry uses olivine sand to cast objects in aluminium.
 Olivine sand requires less water than silica sands while still holding the mold together during handling and pouring of the metal.
 Less water means less gas (steam) to vent from the mold as metal is poured into the mold.

 In Finland, olivine is marketed as an ideal rock for sauna stoves because of its comparatively high density and resistance to weathering under repeated heating and cooling.

 Gem-quality olivine is used as a gemstone called peridot.

 Experimental uses

-Removal of atmospheric CO_{2} via reaction with crushed olivine has been considered.
+Removal of atmospheric via reaction with crushed olivine has been considered.
 The end-products of the very slow reaction are silicon dioxide, magnesium carbonate, and iron oxides.
-A public benefit corporation, Project Vesta, is investigating this approach on beaches which increase the agitation and surface area of crushed olivine through wave action.
+A public-benefit corporation, Project Vesta, is investigating this approach on beaches which increase the agitation and surface area of crushed olivine through wave action.

 Another experimental use for olivine is in making carbon-neutral or carbon-negative cement.